Misterhex/dotnetperfcounterbeat/README.md

-# perfcounterbeat
+# dotnetperfcounterbeat
-Fetches and ships performance counter
+Fetches and ships .net performance counter to logstash/elasticsearch using beats infra.

 Work in progress.